coder8004/Currency-Converter/README.md

 ## Project-Description
-The base of the code is an exsisting one:
+The base of the code is an existing one:
 ...